Queer Icon RuPaul Turns Back The Hands Of Time With Upcoming ‘Remember Me’ Album

 “I’d like to extend an apology to anyone who might have been offended by what I said during my ‘marijuana psychosis,'” he partly expressed in an Instagram post, as noted by the Washington Blade.
 “A few months ago, I ate 800mg of cannabis edibles in a 48-hour period and that much apparently takes a while to get out of your system.”

-Perhaps certain things aren’t so easy to flush awau after all.
-RuPaul’s Remember Me: Essential Vol. 1, is now available for pre-order on iTunes and Amazon.
+Perhaps certain things aren’t so easy to flush away after all.
+RuPaul’s Remember Me: Essential Vol. 1 is now available for pre-order on iTunes and Amazon.
 The LP will be released in full on February 3.

 [Featured Image by Christopher Polk/Getty Images]